ShenaniganDApp/docs/docs/contribution.md

 ## Where to begin 🔎️

 The first step is joining the [Discord](http://www.she.energy/join).

-In our discord is we communicate ideas, hold discussions, and make friends so [introduce](https://discord.gg/3N6YRD4) yourself first and then read on.
+In our discord is where we communicate ideas, hold discussions, and make friends so [introduce](https://discord.gg/3N6YRD4) yourself first and then read on.

 We love hearing comments and feedback so please, feel free to share.
 We promise to be nice and give respectful and honest opinions only.
+We have our community call every Monday at 9:00PM UTC.
+Stop by and say hello!

-Second, take a minute to scan over the [whitepaper](https://she.energy/wiki/whitepaper/) to learn about the project.
+Second, take a minute to scan over the [pinkpaper](./pinkpaper) to learn about the project.

 ## Roles